 Back in the 90s, when teenage angst and grunge music were alive and well, stickers were a part of the guitar look.
-Not because of the way it looked per se, but because of what the musician believed and stood for.
+Not because of the way it looked, but because of what the musician believed and stood for.

 The instrument was a tool used to make a stand for something.
 Sometimes even if that was never realized.
-It was fine to put stickers on a guitar.
-But is it still fine to do so?
+This was normally done by applying stickers to everything.
+And even today, people still ask if it’s ok to put stickers on a guitar.

-In most cases, it’s completely safe to put stickers on a guitar.
+It’s completely safe to put stickers on most guitars.
 The sticker may leave behind some residue when it’s removed.
 But the more common guitar finish will not be affected unless it’s scratched off.
 Nitrocellulose guitar finishes, however, will be damaged.

 It’s best to verify that the surface is a polyurethane or polyester finish.
 If it’s a delicate or sensitive coating, you may want to keep the stickers off this one.